 - 7 PM Starfarm Band brings the most “Totally Awesome!” collection of ’80s songs that you can dream of.
 Every song played instantly captures that nostalgic feeling, sending you back to the decade of pegged pants, mullets and Aqua Net.
 From the very first chord, you will be dancing and pumping your fist in the air, singing along to the much-loved songs of yesterday.

 - 4-6 PM Michigan Pride & LipGloss Production’s drag show featuring kings and queens will heat things up when they take the stage.
-These local queens are pure royalty and love to perform for their adoring subjects.
+These kings & queens are pure royalty and love to perform for their adoring subjects.
 This inaugural show will be dedicated to 98-title-winning champion Chelsea Delray who will grace the stage with her powerful presence.

 - 2-3 PM Emma Sapphire, Miss Amateur PowerDiva 2017, draws you in with her powerful and provocative stage presence.
 The award winning queen will be performing at her first-ever Michigan Pride this season.
 Bring a sling to pick your tongue up off the floor as Emma leaves you drooling for more.

 “Pride is the biggest weekend of the year to celebrate and support the LGBTQ community,” said Leigha Faith, Michigan Pride’s Director of Public Relations.
 “This year’s 28th annual Pride celebration will return to the streets of Old Town in the traditional month of June and feature Lansing’s well-known musical group, Starfarm.
 There is so much to look forward to at this year’s pride celebration, and we are grateful to all of the volunteers and organizations who dedicate countless hours to organize the events.”